What is Biomass?

 Environmental & Regulatory Considerations

-- The fuel input, such as mill residues and roadside debris, is independently owned and generated from private-sector milling operations.
-Forestry companies have already paid for the timber and “waste” by-product through a complex stumpage formula, so the ‘waste’ used in biomass generation is at market prices.
+The fuel input, such as mill residues and roadside debris, is independently owned and generated from private sector milling operations.
+Forestry companies pay for the timber and waste by-product through a complex stumpage formula, so the ‘waste’ used in biomass generation is at market prices.
 Further fuel is provided from harvesting residues and nearby standing timber not suitable for lumber manufacture.
-To encourage utilization of mountain pine beetle timber, the Ministry of Forests has created a new form of forest tenure known as a “Bioenergy License”.
+To encourage utilization of Mountain Pine Beetle timber, the Ministry of Forests has created a new form of forest tenure known as a “Bioenergy License”.
 Such Licenses potentially give biomass power developers long term access to fuel.
-This is crucial to the financing of such facilities.